— Updated 2026-05-23

 Some tools (the Examination of Conscience, the Visual Rosary) store your progress in your browser's local storage so the tool remembers where you are between sessions.
 This data never leaves your browser and is not sent to us or any third party.
 Clear your browser's site data to delete it.

-We do not collect: financial information, government identifiers, health information, biometric data, location beyond what's inferred from a normal IP-address request, or anything you tell us in voluntary correspondence beyond what you write to us.
+We do not collect: card or bank numbers (Stripe handles payment data, not us), government identifiers, health information, biometric or facial data, location beyond what's inferred from a normal IP-address request, or anything in voluntary correspondence beyond what you choose to write to us.

 Children's privacy